Skip to content

 Both modular homes and manufactured homes are types of prefab homes.

 Modular homes are built off-site using high-quality materials.
-They are then transported to the home site similar to manufactured homes.
+They are then transported to the home site, similar to manufactured homes.
 This is different from traditional building methods.

 The process allows for greater precision, resulting in energy-efficient features and modern floor plans.
 It’s what makes manufactured homes such a popular option for retirees and snowbirds in Florida.
+You’ll find homes with modern floor plans in Florida retirement communities like Jamaica Bay in Fort Myers and Estero Bay Village in Estero, Florida.

 Regulatory Differences in Home Building